 At a Glance

 The Center for Constitutional Rights filed a complaint against the Arizona State Legislature on December 4, 2019, alleging violations of the Arizona Open Meeting Law took place at the ALEC conference occuring in Scottsdale that week.
-The judge granted our motion to serve the legislature by mail after it had refused to accept service, arguing that it was a "non-jural entity" that could not be sued - despite the fact that it had previously both sued and been sued.
-The Arizona State Legislature then moved to dismiss the case on March 19, 2020.
-We opposed the motion on May 4, 2020.
+Oral argument was held on the Arizona State Legislature's motion to dismiss the case on September 1, 2020.

 The People's Law Firm, PLC